GurditLubana/Group-10-Meal-Planner/Devlog.md

    - Calories do not get updated as the log gets updated (fixed)
    - Calories need their own variables (food accumulated calories and exercise should be seperated) (fixed)
    - Data stub data should appear normally on the UI (fixed)
-   - Data stub should have more interesting data (get bytes from an image should be written)
+   - Data stub should have more interesting data (fixed)
    - "" needs to be checked before parsing for calories and workout calories (crashes) (fixed)
    - Should probably change quantity from int to double